Claims Submission and Reimbursement

 In the event that Horizon BCBSNJ has determined that an overpayment is the result of fraud and has reported the matter to the Office of the Insurance Fraud Prosecutor, HCAPPA allows a recapture of that overpayment to occur without the 45-day notice period.

-No physician or other health care professional may seek more than one reimbursement for underpayment of a particular claim.
+No hospital may seek more than one reimbursement for underpayment of a particular claim.

 QUALIFIED MEDICARE BENEFICIARIES' COST SHARING RESPONSIBILITIES